 Up to the top two students in each annual graduating class without regard to division (subject to the Dean's approval) may graduate summa cum laude.
-(This does not mean that two from day and two from evening are eligible to receive summa cum laude status.)
+(This does not mean that two from full-time and two from part-time are eligible to receive summa cum laude status.)

-For the graduating class of 2020 and beyond, Juris Doctor students who attain a semester grade point average of 3.40 or above are placed on the Dean’s List at the end of each Fall and Spring semester.
-For earlier graduating classes, Juris Doctor students who attain a semester grade point average of 3.35 or above are placed on the Dean’s List at the end of each Fall and Spring semester.
+Juris Doctor students who attain a semester grade point average of 3.40 or above are placed on the Dean’s List at the end of each fall and spring semester.
+A student must be enrolled in 6 hours of graded credit in order to be placed on the dean’s list.
 Dean’s List letters are mailed 4–6 weeks after grades are due for the semester.

 CALI Awards are chosen by the faculty member and are given to the highest performing student in a course each semester.
 Visit the CALI website for more information.